-1. The parties agree that County salary policy applied to an employee dismissed during probationary service from a position to which he or she had been demoted, promoted or transferred, will be clarified as follows: Such an employee's salary shall be returned to the same step in the appropriate salary range as had been held prior to the promotion, demotion, or transfer.
-Employee salary review date, if applicable, shall be adjusted by the equivalent number of months during which an employee did not hold the classification to which he or she is returning.
+1. The parties agree that County salary policy applied to an employee dismissed during probationary service from a position to which he or she had been demoted, promoted or transferred, will be clarified as follows: Such an employee's salary shall be returned to the same step in the appropriate salary range as had been held prior to the promotion,

-2. The parties agree to the County policy concerning salary administration as follows: "Eligibility for advancement to subsequent salary steps will thereafter be based on one year satisfactory continuous service at the prior step until the employee reaches the maximum step of the appropriate salary range."
+2. The parties agree to the County policy concerning salary administration as follows: "Eligibility for advancement to subsequent salary steps will thereafter be based on one-year satisfactory continuous service at the prior step until the employee reaches the maximum step of the appropriate salary range."